sectorrent/rlibdht/README.md

 Implementation
 -----
-Implementing rKad4 is very easy, just download the files and add it as a library to your project.
+Implementing rlibdht is very easy, just download the files and add it as a library to your project.